Lee and Karen Duquette,

 other side of the bridge

-The first bear the two RV gypsies saw was a bear new to the area (according to the ranger), and it got scared by the people and cameras on the viewing bridge and did not come very close.
+Below: The first bear that Lee and Karen Duquette saw, on this day, was a bear new to the area (according to the ranger), and it got scared by the people and cameras on the viewing bridge and so it did not come very close.

 bear 1 in Hyder